Coeliac disease: Tissue transglutaminase

 Deamidation is the reaction by which a glutamate residue is formed by cleavage of the epsilon-amino group of a glutamine side chain.
 Transamidation is the cross-linking of a glutamine residue from the gliadin peptide to a lysine residue of tTg in a reaction that is catalysed by the transglutaminase.
-Crosslinking may occur either within or outside the active site of the enzyme.
+Cross-linking may occur either within or outside the active site of the enzyme.
 The latter case yields a permanently covalently linked complex between the gliadin and the tTg.
-This results in the formation of new epitopes believed to trigger the primary immune response by which the autoantibodies against tTg develop.
+This results in the formation of new epitopes believed to trigger the primary immune response of the autoantibodies against tTg.

-Stored biopsies from people with suspected coeliac disease have revealed that autoantibody deposits in the subclinical coeliacs are detected prior to clinical disease.
+Stored biopsies from people with suspected coeliac disease have revealed that autoantibody deposits in the subclinical coeliacs are detected before clinical disease.

 Villous atrophy and malabsorption

 The inflammatory process, mediated by T cells, leads to disruption of the structure and function of the small bowel's mucosal lining and causes malabsorption as it impairs the body's ability to absorb nutrients from food.

-Alternative causes of this tissue damage have been proposed and involve the release of interleukin 15 and activation of the innate immune system by a shorter gluten peptide (p31–43/49).
+Alternative causes of this tissue damage have been proposed.
+They involve the release of interleukin 15 and activation of the innate immune system by a shorter gluten peptide (p31–43/49).

 Diagnosis

-The diagnosis of coeliac disease is often complicated by the variety in symptoms, overlap with other disorders, and lack of awareness in medical professionals, leading to a delay in the diagnosis being made.
+The variety in symptoms, overlap with other disorders, and lack of awareness in medical professionals often complicate the diagnosis of coeliac disease by leading to a delay in the diagnosis.
 A diagnosis may take more than a decade after symptoms develop, and most people with coeliac disease remain undiagnosed.
 Delays in diagnosis can reduce quality of life, use more medical resources and increase risk of complications associated with the disease.

 Coeliac disease is diagnosed based on symptoms, blood tests, and biopsies of the small intestine.
 To make an accurate diagnosis, an individual must be consuming gluten, as the reliability of biopsies and blood tests reduces if a person is on a gluten-free diet.
 In those who have already reduced their gluten intake, reintroducing gluten (gluten challenge) may be required to reach an accurate diagnosis.
 Within months of eliminating gluten from one's diet, antibodies associated with coeliac disease decrease, meaning that gluten has to be reintroduced several weeks before diagnostic testing.